nokotan/OpenSiv3DWebPage/pages/building/running-code-with-vscode.md

 ![vscode-run-task](/assets/img/building/running-code-with-vscode/vscode-run-task.png)
 ![vscode-run-task-2](/assets/img/building/running-code-with-vscode/vscode-run-task-2.png)

-To debug sample program (both will launch local server and open browser):
+## Running Project without Debugging on VSCode

-- Press [Ctrl]+[Shift]+[P], Select "Run Task ...", then Select `Run Local Server and Open Browser`
+Press [Ctrl]+[Shift]+[P], Select "Run Task ...", then Select `Run Local Server and Open Browser`

 ![vscode-run-task-3](/assets/img/building/running-code-with-vscode/vscode-run-task-3.png)

-- Start debugging in debugging tab (requires browser extension)
+With **Chrome DWARF Debugging**, you will be able to use variables watching in Chrome development tools.
+Follow the instructions in [Debugging WebAssembly with modern tools](https://developer.chrome.com/blog/wasm-debugging-2020/).

+## Running Project with Debugging on VSCode

+Debugging on VSCode is supported on Chrome, FireFox.

+### Chrome

+Select `Launch Chrome against localhost` in the Run & Debug tab, and press `▶️`.

 ![start-debugging](/assets/img/building/running-code-with-vscode/start-debugging.png)

+Required extension is embedded in VSCode, only source maps of WebAssembly is supported.

+If you want to use source maps and variables dump, using extension `WebAssembly on Chrome Debugger` is recommended.

+### FireFox

+Install extension `Debugger for Firefox`.

+After installation, select `Launch FireFox against localhost` in the Run & Debug tab, and press `▶️`.